 For example, 1 cup (144 grams) of strawberries provides an impressive 85 milligrams or up to 113% of your daily vitamin C needs (

 Also, the body uses vitamin C to produce collagen, a protein that helps strengthen hair to prevent it from becoming brittle and breaking (

 What’s more, vitamin C helps the body absorb iron from the diet.
 Low iron levels may cause anemia, which has been linked to hair loss (

 example, strawberries are rich in vitamin C, which aids collagen production and iron absorption, two factors that may promote hair growth.

-A cup (30 grams) of spinach provides up to 54% of your daily vitamin A needs (11).
+A cup (30 grams) of spinach provides up to 20% of your daily vitamin A needs (

 Spinach is also a great plant-based source of iron, which is essential for hair growth.
 Iron helps red blood cells carry oxygen throughout the body to fuel your metabolism and aid growth and repair (

 What’s more, iron deficiencies have been linked to hair loss (